CZ-NIC/knot/src/knot/modules/rrl/rrl.rst

 This module can also help protect the server from excessive utilization by limiting incoming packets (including handshakes) based on consumed time.
 If a packet is time rate limited, it's dropped.
-This function works with all supported non-UDP transport protocols and cannot be configured per zone.
+This function works with all supported non-UDP transport protocols (TCP, TLS, and QUIC) and cannot be configured per zone.

 ..
 NOTE::
    This module introduces three statistics counters: